 Why don’t banks offer subprime mortgages?

 We threw some shade on them at the beginning of this article, but the truth is, it’s not all their fault.
-They are heavily regulated by the federal government so they are bound by some pretty strict regulatory framework, which includes, but is not limited to:
+They are heavily regulated by the federal government, which requires them to comply with a pretty strict regulatory framework, which includes, but is not limited to:

-The big 6 banks fall under the purview of the Office of the Superintendent of Financial Institutions (OFSI) who keep a watchful eye on critical players in the financial industry such as banks, life insurance companies, loan companies and trust companies.
-Their purpose is to stabilize the economy and protect consumers from unnecessary risk and predatory financial practices.
+The Big 6 banks fall under the purview of the Office of the Superintendent of Financial Institutions (OFSI) which keeps a watchful eye on critical players in the financial industry such as banks, life insurance companies, loan companies and trust companies.
+Their mandate is to stabilize the economy and protect consumers from unnecessary risk and predatory financial practices.

 Still, when you’ve worked really hard to build credit, establish a career and save up the downpayment for a house, the word “denied” can trigger a lot of hurt feelings and animosity towards your mortgage specialist.
-They feel bad too.
+Guess what, they feel bad too.

-Getting denied is usually due to the OFSI requiring banks to make sure your application could pass the mortgage stress test.
+Getting denied is usually due to the OFSI requiring banks to make sure your application can pass the mortgage stress test.